gc-proto/experimental/results-resultats/drr-full-page.md

         <dt>gender-based analysis plus (GBA Plus) <span lang="fr">(analyse comparative  entre les sexes plus&nbsp;[ACS&nbsp;Plus])</span></dt>
         <dd>An analytical tool used to assess support the development of responsive and inclusive how different groups of women, men and gender-diverse people experience policies, programs and policies, programs, and other initiatives.
 GBA Plus is a process for understanding who is impacted by the issue or opportunity being addressed by the initiative; identifying how the initiative could be tailored to meet diverse needs of the people most impacted; and anticipating and mitigating any barriers to accessing or benefitting from the initiative.
 GBA Plus is an intersectional analysis that goes beyond biological (sex) and socio-cultural (gender) differences to consider other factors, such as age, disability, education, ethnicity, economic status, geography (including rurality), language, race, religion, and sexual orientation.</dd>
         <dt>government-wide priorities <span lang="fr">(priorités pangouvernementales)</span></dt>
-        <dd>For the purpose of the Departmental Results Report, government-wide priorities are the  high-level themes outlining the government&rsquo;s agenda in the <a href="#">[Month, day,  year]: Speech from the throne</a> [insert hyperlink to the speech] building a healthier today and  tomorrow; growing a more resilient economy; bolder climate action; fighter  harder for safer communities; standing up for diversity and inclusion; moving  faster on the path to reconciliation; and fighting for a secure, just and  equitable world.
+        <dd>For the purpose of the Departmental Results Report, government-wide priorities are the  high-level themes outlining the government&rsquo;s agenda in the <a href="#">[Month, day,  year]: Speech from the throne</a> [insert hyperlink to the speech] building a healthier today and  tomorrow; growing a more resilient economy; bolder climate action; fighting  harder for safer communities; standing up for diversity and inclusion; moving  faster on the path to reconciliation; and fighting for a secure, just and  equitable world.
 </dd>
         <dt>horizontal initiative <span lang="fr">(initiative  horizontale)</span></dt>
         <dd>An initiative where two or more federal departments are given funding to pursue a shared outcome, often linked to a government priority.</dd>